Ensembl/plant-scripts/bench/repeat_libs/README.md

 The resulting TSV file [Pfam.tsv](./Pfam.tsv) contains these columns, from 0 to 9: domain, totclusters, occurrences, totseqs, TElibs, cDNAlibs, potgenes, frac_potgenes, notes, clusters

-We'll test TElibs > 2 && frac_potgenes <= 0 as predictors of Pfam domains truly related to TEs
+We'll test TElibs > 2 && frac_potgenes <= 0 as predictors of Pfam domains truly related to TEs.
+These are domains:

-These are domains
 i) identified in at least 3 different clusters from different TE libraries and ii) have less than 0.00 fraction of sequences marked as potential host gene (in RepetDB)